Plan and run test suites

-Data access: If a test belongs to a data category that falls outside of the default tester's role, the run will not be assigned to the default user.
+Data access: If a test belongs to a data category that falls outside of the default tester's role, the run is not assigned to the default user.
 Manually assign the test run to an accredited user.
-For details, see Data access control (Enterprise Edition).
+For details, see Data access control.

 In the Plan Suite Run box, click Plan.

 ALM Octane creates or updates the suite run and test runs for the suite's tests.